Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 INTRODUCTION

 Relevance of the topic.
-In the population of not only our country, but throughout the world, the proportion of older people has been increasing over the past decades.
-This demographic process, characteristic of industrialized countries, has profound social and economic consequences.
-The socialization of a person in any society takes place in conditions that are characterized by the presence of numerous dangers that have a negative impact on the development of the individual.
+In the population not only of our country, but also of the whole world, the proportion of elderly people has been increasing over the past decades.
+This demographic process, characteristic of industrial developed countries, has profound social and economic consequences.
+The socialization of a person in any society takes place in conditions characterized by the presence of numerous dangers that have an impact on Negative influence on the development of the individual.
 Therefore, objectively, part of the population becomes or may become a victim of unfavorable conditions of socialization.

-In old age, the psychological characteristics of a person's personality are formed, which must be taken into account when developing and implementing individual rehabilitation programs.
-At this age, a rigid internal order of the personality structure is formed, and people react differently to their internal difficulties.
-Some older people, denying the existence of problems, suppress their desires that cause them discomfort and dismiss them as unrealistic and impossible.
-Adaptation in this case is achieved due to the position of the level of claims.
-The negative side is the denial of what requires effort.
-An older person can gradually become accustomed to this orientation, really give up the necessary and act as if the need did not exist.
+In old age, the psychological characteristics of a person’s personality are formed, which must be taken into account when developing and implementing individual rehabilitation programs.
+At this age, a rigid internal order of the personality structure takes shape, and people react differently to their internal difficulties.
+Some older people, denying the existence of problems, suppress their aspirations that cause them discomfort and reject them as unrealistic and impossible.
+Adaptation in this case is achieved due to the position of the level of aspiration.
+Negative side is the denial of what requires effort.
+An older person can gradually get used to this orientation, truly abandon what is necessary and act as if the need does not exist.

-From the point of view of humanistic psychology, the most important condition for self-realization (at any age), personal growth and mental health is a person's positive acceptance of himself, which is possible only with unconditional positive acceptance from significant others.
-Apparently, for older people, self-acceptance is associated with an unconditional positive acceptance of their life path (family, profession, leisure, life values, etc.).
-For the majority of the elderly, the possibilities of any serious changes in life are practically exhausted.
-But an elderly person can endlessly work on himself in an ideal way, internally.
-It is in this that he needs psychological help, his leading activity is the inner work to accept his life path.
-We must not forget that older people are "keepers of the fire", bearers of moral norms and values of society.
-It is not for nothing that support and respect for the elderly prevailed in advanced cultures.
+From the point of view of humanistic psychology, the most important condition for self-realization (at any age), personal growth and mental health is a person’s positive acceptance of himself, which is possible only with unconditional positive acceptance from significant others.
+Apparently, for older people, self-acceptance is associated with unconditional positive acceptance of their life path (family, profession, leisure, life values, etc.).
+For most older people, the possibilities of making any serious changes in life have practically been exhausted.
+But old man can work endlessly on himself in an ideal way, internally.
+This is precisely where he needs psychological help; his leading activity is the internal work of accepting his life path.
+We must not forget that older people are “keepers of the fire”, bearers of moral norms and values of society.
+It is not for nothing that support for and respect for the elderly prevailed in advanced cultures.

-Psychological processes, although they differ in old age by some rigidity and are slightly slower than in adulthood, still provide the necessary level of vital activity.
-The mental capacity of older people is much higher than is commonly believed.
-In everyday terms, older people with favorable aging are able to find solutions to conflict and difficult life situations.
+Psychological processes, although somewhat rigid in old age and slightly slowed down compared to adulthood, still provide the necessary level of vital activity.
+Mental capacity among older people is much higher than is commonly believed.
+In everyday life, older people with favorable aging are able to find solutions to conflict and difficult life situations.

-In order to find out the needs for psychological assistance and the availability of psychological resources in older people, various studies are being conducted.
+In order to find out the needs for psychological help and the availability of psychological resources among older people, various studies are being conducted.

 Practical psychodiagnostics is a very complex and responsible area of professional activity for psychologists.
-It requires appropriate education, professional skills and can affect the fate of people.
+It requires appropriate education, professional skills and can affect the destinies of people.

-The development of the theme.
+Theme development.
 This topic is not well developed in the works of domestic scientists and researchers.
-The study of the mechanisms of mental life in old age is just beginning in full, but already the first works show that this way will not only help to better understand the causes of deviations, but also help in their correction, accelerate and optimize the adaptation of older people to a new age period, as well as at least partially overcome those negative factors that are associated with a negative assessment of one's life path.
+The study of the mechanisms of mental life in old age is just beginning in full, but the first works show that this path will not only make it possible to better understand the causes of deviations, but also help in their correction, accelerate and optimize the adaptation of older people to a new age period, and also to at least partially overcome those negative factors, which are associated with a negative assessment of one’s life path.

-The purpose of the course work- Consider the psychodiagnostics of the elderly.
+Purpose of the course work- consider psychodiagnostics of older people.

-Based on the given goal, the following tasks:
+Based on the given goal, the following were identified tasks:

-on the example of a geriatric center to reveal the psychological status of an elderly patient as a component of complex rehabilitation;
+using the example of a gerontological center to reveal the psychological status of an elderly patient as a component of comprehensive rehabilitation;

-to analyze the work of a psychologist with the elderly in a social service center.
+analyze the work of a psychologist with older people in a social service center.

-When writing the term paper, authors' monographs, textbooks and teaching aids, materials from the periodicals "Psychology of Maturity and Aging", "Psychological Issues", "Psychological Journal", "Social Service Worker", Social Services ", etc. were used.
+When writing the course work, monographs by the authors, textbooks and teaching aids, materials from periodicals “Psychology of Maturity and Aging”, “Questions of Psychology”, “Psychological Journal”, “Social Service Worker”, Social Services”, etc. were used.

-Course work consists of introduction, two chapters, conclusion.
-At the end of the work is a list of used literature.
+The course work consists of an introduction, two chapters, and a conclusion.
+At the end of the work there is a list of references used.

 .1

-The word "psychodiagnostics" literally means "making a psychological diagnosis", or making a qualified decision about the current state of a person as a whole or about any given psychological property.
+The word “psychodiagnostics” literally means “making a psychological diagnosis,” or making a qualified decision about the current state of a person as a whole or about any particular psychological property.

-.What is the nature of psychological phenomena and the fundamental possibility of their scientific evaluation?
+.What is the nature of psychological phenomena and the fundamental possibility of their scientific assessment?

-.What are the current general scientific grounds for the fundamental cognizability and quantitative assessment of psychological phenomena?
+.What are the current general scientific foundations for the fundamental cognition and quantitative assessment of psychological phenomena?

-.To what extent do currently used means of psychodiagnostics correspond to accepted general scientific, methodological requirements?
+.To what extent do currently used psychodiagnostic tools comply with accepted general scientific and methodological requirements?

 .What are the main methodological requirements for various means of psychodiagnostics?

-.What are the grounds for the reliability of the results of practical psychodiagnostics, including the requirements for various conditions for conducting psychodiagnostics, means for processing the results obtained and methods for their interpretation?
+.What are the grounds for the reliability of the results of practical psychodiagnostics, including the requirements for various conditions for conducting psychodiagnostics, means of processing the results obtained and methods for interpreting them?

-.What are the main procedures for constructing and testing scientific methods of psychodiagnostics, including tests?
+.What are the basic procedures for constructing and testing scientific methods of psychodiagnostics, including tests?

-The second definition of the term "psychodiagnostics" indicates a specific field of activity of a psychologist associated with the practical formulation of a psychological diagnosis.
-Here, not so much theoretical as purely practical issues related to the organization and conduct of psychodiagnostics are solved.
+The second definition of the term “psychodiagnostics” indicates a specific area of activity of a psychologist associated with the practical formulation of a psychological diagnosis.
+Here, not so much theoretical as purely practical issues related to the organization and conduct of psychodiagnostics are resolved.
 It includes:

-.Definition of professional requirements for a psychologist as a psychodiagnostician.
+.Definition professional requirements requirements for a psychologist as a psychodiagnostician.

-.Establishing a list of knowledge, skills and abilities that he must possess in order to successfully cope with his work.
+.Establishing a list of knowledge, skills and abilities that he must have in order to successfully cope with his work.

-.Finding out the minimum practical conditions, the observance of which is a guarantee that the psychologist has really successfully and professionally mastered one or another method of psychodiagnostics.
+.Clarification of the minimum practical conditions, the observance of which is a guarantee that the psychologist has truly successfully and professionally mastered one or another method of psychodiagnostics.

-.Development of programs, tools and methods for the practical training of a psychologist in the field of psychodiagnostics, as well as assessing his competence in this area.
+.Development of programs, tools and methods for practical training of a psychologist in the field of psychodiagnostics, as well as assessment of his competence in this area.

-Both sets of questions - theoretical and practical - are closely interconnected.
+Both sets of questions - theoretical and practical - closely interconnected.

-In practice, psychodiagnostics is used in a variety of areas of a psychologist: both when he acts as an author or participant in applied psychological and pedagogical experiments, and when he is engaged in psychological counseling or psychological correction.
-But most often, at least in the work of a practical psychologist, psychodiagnostics appears as a separate, completely independent field of activity.
-ITS goal is to make a psychological diagnosis, i. assessment of the psychological state of a person.
+In practice, psychodiagnostics is used in a variety of areas of activity of a psychologist: both when he acts as an author or participant in applied psychological and pedagogical experiments, and when he is engaged in psychological counseling or psychological correction.
+But most often, at least in the work of a practical psychologist, psychodiagnostics acts as a separate, completely independent field of activity.
+Its goal is to make a psychological diagnosis, i.e. assessment of a person’s psychological state.

-Accurate psychodiagnostics in any psychological and pedagogical scientific experiment involves a qualified assessment of the degree of development of psychological properties.
+Accurate psychodiagnostics in any psychological and pedagogical scientific experiment presupposes a qualified assessment of the degree of development of psychological properties.

-A specialist engaged in psychological counseling, before giving any advice to a client, must make a correct diagnosis, assess the essence of the psychological problem that worries the client.
-At the same time, he relies on the results of individual conversations with the client and observation of him.
-If psychological counseling is not a one-time act, but a series of meetings and conversations between a psychologist and a client, helping him to solve his problems and at the same time controlling the results of his work, then the additional task arises of implementing “input” and “output” psychodiagnostics, i.e. ascertaining the state of affairs at the beginning of the consultation and at the end of work with the client.
+A specialist engaged in psychological counseling, before giving any advice to a client, must make a correct diagnosis and assess the essence of the psychological problem that worries the client.
+In doing so, he relies on the results of individual conversations with the client and observation of him.
+If psychological counseling is not a one-time act, but a series of meetings and conversations between a psychologist and a client, helping him solve his problems and at the same time monitoring the results of his work, then the additional task of carrying out “input” and “output” psychodiagnostics arises, i.e. stating the state of affairs at the beginning of counseling and upon completion of work with the client.

-Even more urgent than in the process of counseling, psychodiagnostics is in practical psychocorrectional work.
-The fact is that in this case, not only the psychologist or the experimenter, but also the client himself should be convinced of the effectiveness of the psycho-correctional measures taken.
-The latter needs to have evidence that, as a result of the work carried out jointly with the psychologist, important positive changes have indeed taken place in his own psychology and behavior.
-This must be done not only in order to assure the client that he did not waste his time (and money, if the work is paid), but also in order to enhance the psycho-corrective effect of the impact.
+Psychodiagnostics is even more urgent than in the counseling process in practical psychocorrectional work.
+The fact is that not only the psychologist or experimenter, but also the client himself must be convinced of the effectiveness of the psychocorrective measures taken in this case.
+The latter needs to have evidence that, as a result of the work carried out jointly with the psychologist, important positive changes have indeed occurred in his own psychology and behavior.
+This must be done not only in order to assure the client that he has not wasted his time (and money, if the work is paid), but also in order to enhance the psychocorrective effect of the influence.

-Scientific and practical psychology solves a number of tasks typical of it.
+Scientific and practical psychology solves a number of typical problems.
 These include the following:

-.Determination of the degree of development of this property, its expression in certain quantitative and qualitative indicators.
+.Determination of the degree of development of a given property, its expression in certain quantitative and qualitative indicators.

-.Description of the diagnosed psychological and behavioral characteristics of a person in cases where this is necessary.
+.Description of diagnosable psychological and behavioral characteristics of a person in cases where this is necessary.

 .Comparison of the degree of development of the studied properties in different people.

-All four of the listed tasks in practical psychodiagnostics are solved either individually or in a complex, depending on the objectives of the survey.
-Moreover, in almost all cases, with the exception of a qualitative description of the results, knowledge of the methods of quantitative analysis is required.
+All four listed tasks in practical psychodiagnostics are solved either individually or comprehensively, depending on the goals of the examination.
+Moreover, in almost all cases, with the exception of a qualitative description of the results, knowledge of quantitative analysis methods is required.

 Practical psychodiagnostics is a very complex and responsible area of professional activity for psychologists.
 It requires appropriate education and professional skills.
-The work of a psychologist-diagnostician should be based on the principle “Do no harm!”.
+The work of a diagnostic psychologist should be based on the principle “Do no harm!”

 Thus, psychodiagnostics is a rather complex area of professional activity of a psychologist, requiring special training.
-The totality of all the knowledge, skills and abilities that a diagnostic psychologist should have is so extensive, and the knowledge, skills and abilities themselves are so complex that psychodiagnostics is considered as a special specialization in the work of a professional psychologist.
+The totality of all knowledge, abilities and skills that a diagnostic psychologist must have is so extensive, and the knowledge, abilities and skills themselves are so complex that psychodiagnostics is considered as a special specialization in work professional psychologist.

-In psychology, there are many classifications of psychodiagnostic methods.
+In psychology, there are many classifications of psychodiagnostic techniques.
 The most famous of them can be cited as examples.

-.Direct observation (of a person), indirect (of the products of human activity), external (objective).
+.Observation is direct (over a person), indirect (over the products of human activity), external (objective).

-.Laboratory experiment (simulated); natural (during professional activity); auxiliary (questionnaire, conversation); for training.
+.Laboratory experiment (simulated); natural (during professional activities); auxiliary (questionnaire, conversation); on training.

 Special research methods: